What happens after I file an appeal?

 You must make every effort to produce documents and file written arguments as scheduled by the ALJ.
 If you or the Department fail to comply with a scheduling letter or established timelines, the ALJ may decline to consider arguments or documents submitted after the scheduled timelines.
-But if you find you need to file additional material and the ALJ allows you to do so, such material usually must be submitted within 30 days after the hearing, unless good cause is shown for additional time.
+But if you find you need to file additional material and the ALJ finds good cause and allows you to do so, such material usually must be submitted within 30 days after the hearing.
 The Department would then have 15 days to respond to the new material.
 ALJs also have the discretion to allow additional time for further fact finding, including scheduling an additional hearing, as necessary in a particular case.

 How is the Department's case made if no one from the Department attends the hearing?